microsoft/TypeScript-Handbook/pages/Namespaces.md

 # Splitting Across Files

-As our application grows, we"ll want to split the code across multiple files to make it easier to maintain.
+As our application grows, we'll want to split the code across multiple files to make it easier to maintain.

 ## Multi-file namespaces

-Here, we"ll split our `Validation` namespace across many files.
+Here, we'll split our `Validation` namespace across many files.
 Even though the files are separate, they can each contribute to the same namespace and can be consumed as if they were all defined in one place.
-Because there are dependencies between files, we"ll add reference tags to tell the compiler about the relationships between the files.
+Because there are dependencies between files, we'll add reference tags to tell the compiler about the relationships between the files.
 Our test code is otherwise unchanged.

 ##### Validation.ts